The shutdown of non-essential businesses across the United States was a sudden and unexpected shock to the economy.

-The U.S. government approved a monstrously large stimulus package, partly to help consumers pay the rent and buy necessities.
-The government increased spending while the Federal Reserve eased rates to increase liquidity.
+A few months ago, the U.S. government approved a monstrously large stimulus package, in part to help consumers pay the rent and buy necessities.
+The government increased spending as the Federal Reserve eased rates to increase liquidity.

-Investors could look at stocks like Conagra Brands (NYSE:CAG) or Kellogg (NYSE:K) for exposure to the processed and packaged goods market.
-Conversely, the restaurant sector has stocks trading at steep discounts in light of the shutdown.
+Investors who bought into stocks like Conagra Brands (NYSE:CAG) or Kellogg (NYSE:K) for exposure to the processed and packaged goods market did well.
+Both stocks are trading near 52-week highs.
+Similarly, restaurant sector stocks have reduced the steep discounts we saw at the height of the shutdown.

 Restaurant Stocks: Restaurant Brands International (QSR)

 Burger King added $23 billion in sales for QSR, growing 9% from the year before.
 Popeyes also enjoyed a strong year.
 Sales grew an impressive 18% in the year.
-This is due to the launch of the Chicken Sandwich.
+This is due to the launch of that brand’s cult-favorite chicken sandwich.

 In effect, QSR noticed the strong demand for this product that Chick-fil-A enjoyed.
 Management said that “for the vast majority of our guests purchasing the sandwich, we saw that they actually spent more on other products than on the sandwich itself, resulting in very healthy check levels and incredibly valuable awareness and trial.”

-At 17 times earnings and the majority of analysts rating the stock a “buy,” QSR stock is due for a rebound.
-Stock Rover thinks the fair value is $62.41.
+At 17 times earnings and the majority of analysts rating the stock a “buy,” QSR stock is continuing its rebound.
+Watch out, though.
+The stock is entering a period of seasonal weakness starting in September:

-McDonald’s (NYSE:MCD) fell as low as $124.23 recently only to bounce back sharply.
+McDonald’s (NYSE:MCD) fell as low as $124.23 in March 2020 only to bounce back over the past few months.
 The fast-food chain will likely report a strong drop in revenues for the current quarter.

 To be on the safe side, the company filed a $1 billion borrowing with banks.
 This will give it a strong cash position and financial flexibility, in case uncertainties worsen due to the pandemic.